 Co-Founder and Facilitator, SJTI

-Kathy Obear (she/her/hers) is the president of her organizational development consulting firm, The Center for Transformation and Change.
+Kathy Obear (she/her/hers or they/them/theirs) is the president of her organizational development consulting firm, The Center for Transformation and Change.
 Her life focus is manifesting greater equity, inclusion and racial/social justice at the individual, group and organizational levels.

 As she consults with and trains leaders and change agents, she challenges them to do the necessary depth of self-work and skill development to disrupt implicit biases and shift unproductive, oppressive behaviors that perpetuate exclusionary policies and practices.
 Through authentic engagement, Kathy challenges others to examine ways the status quo supports the needs and success of some groups, while possibly creating barriers and obstacles for others.
 She partners with internal leaders and change agents to develop meaningful, sustainable organizational culture change that accelerates progress towards strategic racial and social justice goals.